storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 If you need the access key, see [View account access keys](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys).

-cunoFS also supports using Shared Access Signatures (SAS) to access remote containers in Azure.
+Object Mount also supports using Shared Access Signatures (SAS) to access remote containers in Azure.
 Refer to {ref}`user-guide-azure-sas` to configure SAS.

 ### Google Cloud Storage